abroekhuis/angular-grainfather-controller/projects/angular-grainfather-control/README.md

 It can be used to control the GrainFather controller via BLE from within a browser.
 The BLE specification is taken from https://github.com/kingpulsar/Grainfather-Bluetooth-Protocol.

+It depends on the https://www.npmjs.com/package/@types/web-bluetooth package for type definitions.

 The main module exposes an API to connect/reconnect/disconnect from the controller.
 It also has a send method, which takes a Command from the commands files.

 All commands are available as a class, with the Recipe command being the most complex one.